schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## AADDS-join the VMs

 When AADDS-joining a computer, it will be added to the built-in _AADDS Computers_ [Organizational Unit (OU)](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/create-ou) of the domain by default.
-To add the VM to a different OU, we can specify the _OU path_ during domain-join.
+To add the VM to a different OU, we can optionally specify the _OU path_ during domain-join.
 Create the following optional variable:

 ```hcl
 variable "avd_ou_path" {